shnoopysol/sassy-bella-website/_posts/beach-trip.md

 ---
 title: "Bella's Beach Trip"
 excerpt: "I had the best time ever on my recent beach trip!
-My mom and dad took me and my sister on a fun-filled adventure to the coast.
-As a Maltese, I love to play and explore, so this was the perfect trip for me."
+My pawrents took me on a fun-filled adventure to the coast.
+I love to play and explore, so this was the perfect trip for me."
 coverImage: "/assets/bella_beach.svg"
 date: "2020-03-16T05:35:07.322Z"
 ogImage: